Netaji Subhas Chandra Bose International Airport: Modernisation (2008–present)

 Scandinavian Airlines is one of the many European airlines that used to operate to Kolkata.
 This is their inaugural flight to Kolkata.

 The modernisation plan included some improvements of the airport's existing terminals, including the addition of extra ticketing counters, check-in kiosks, and cafes to the domestic terminal in 2009.
 However, the need to replace the airport's terminals entirely led to plans for a new integrated terminal, known as T2 to differentiate it from the older domestic block, to serve both international and domestic destinations.
 A Thai-based company, the Italian-Thai Development (ITD) Corporation (ITD-ITDCem JV, a consortium of ITD and ITD Cementation) and the 125-year-old iconic Project Management Consultant–Parsons Brinckerhoff (PB) was hired with Delhi-based designer Sikka Associates Architects to construct the building.
 Construction commenced in November 2008, and T2 was inaugurated on 20 January 2013 after overshooting the previous deadlines of July 2011 and August 2012.
 The former airport hotel 'Ashok' was demolished to give way for two new five-star luxury hotels and a shopping mall in its place.

 Commercial operations were intended to start on 23 January 2013, the 116th birth anniversary of Netaji Subhas Chandra Bose.
 However, the shift to the new terminal was only completed on 16 March 2013.
 Airports Council International named it the best improved airport in the Asia-Pacific region in 2014 and 2015.

+On 27 November 2025, the CAT III-B ILS for the 19L approach of the primary runway was activated for the first time.
+This was an upgrade from the CAT II ILS for the side, though the 01R approach was already equipped with CAT III-B earlier.

 Infrastructure

 Runways

 Netaji Subhash Chandra Bose International Airport has two parallel runways, the primary runway 01R/19L has a capacity of approximately 35 flights per hour and the secondary runway 01L/19R has a capacity of 15 flights per hour.
 The secondary runway is usually used as a taxiway when the main runway is used.
 When the primary runway is shut down for maintenance purposes, the secondary runway is used.
 The secondary runway was expected to undergo a recarpeting under a ₹224 crore project in 2025.
-By September 2025, the improvements have enhanced the operating capacity of the airport to 35 to 40 flights per hour.
+By September 2025, the improvements have enhanced the operating capacity of the airport from 35 to 45 flights per hour.